greenelab/text_mined_hetnet_manuscript/manuscript.md

 ## Introduction

-Knowledge bases are important resources that hold complex structured and unstructed information.
+Knowledge bases are important resources that hold complex structured and unstructured information.
 These resources have been used in important tasks such as network analysis for drug repurposing discovery [@u8pIAt5j; @bPvC638e; @O21tn8vf] or as a source of training labels for text mining systems [@EHeTvZht; @CVHSURuI; @HS4ARwmZ].
 Populating knowledge bases often requires highly-trained scientists to read biomedical literature and summarize the results [@N1Ai0gaI].
+This time consuming process is referred to as manual curation.
-This manual curation process requires a significant amount of effort and time: in 2007 researchers estimated that filling in the missing annotations would require approximately 8.4 years [@UdzvLgBM].
+In 2007 researchers estimated that filling a knowledge base via manual curation would require approximately 8.4 years to complete [@UdzvLgBM].
-The rate of publications has continued to increase exponentially [@1DBISRlwN].
+The rate of publications continues to exponentially increase [@1DBISRlwN], so using only manual curation to fully populate a knowledge base has become impractical.

-This has been recognized as a considerable challenge, which can lead to gaps in knowledge bases [@UdzvLgBM].
-Relationship extraction has been studied as a solution towards handling this problem [@N1Ai0gaI].
+Relationship extraction has been studied as a solution towards handling the challenge posed by an exponentially growing body of literature [@N1Ai0gaI].
-This process consists of creating a machine learning system to automatically scan and extract relationships from textual sources.
+This process consists of creating an expert system to automatically scan, detect and extract relationships from textual sources.
-Machine learning methods often leverage a large corpus of well-labeled training data, which still requires manual curation.
+Typically, these systems utilize machine learning techniques that require large corpora of well-labeled training data.
-Distant supervision is one technique to sidestep the requirement of well-annotated sentences: with distant supervision one makes the assumption that all sentences containing an entity pair found in a selected database provide evidence for a relationship [@EHeTvZht].
-Distant supervision provides many labeled examples; however it is accompanied by a decrease in the quality of the labels.
+These corpora are difficult to obtain, because they are constructed via particularly detailed manual curation.
+Distant supervision is a technique designed to sidestep the dependence on manual curation and quickly generate large training datasets.
+This technique makes the assumption that positive examples established in selected databases can be applied to any sentence that contains them [@EHeTvZht].
+The central problem with this technique is that generated labels are often of low quality which results in an immense amount of false positives [@mwM58zzr].

 Ratner et al. [@5Il3kN32] recently introduced "data programming" as a solution.
-Data programming combines distant supervision with the automated labeling of text using hand-written label functions.
+Data programming is a paradigm that combines distant supervision with simple rules and heuristics written as small programs called label functions.
-The distant supervision sources and label functions are integrated using a noise aware generative model that is used to produce training labels.
+These label functions are consolidated via a noise aware generative model that is designed to produce training labels for large datasets.
-Combining distant supervision with label functions can dramatically reduce the time required to acquire sufficient training data.
+Using this paradigm can dramatically reduce the time required to obtain sufficient training data; however, writing a useful label function requires a significant amount of time and error analysis.
-However, constructing a knowledge base of heterogeneous relationships through this framework still requires tens of hand-written label functions for each relationship type.
+This dependency makes constructing a knowledge base with a myriad of heterogenous relationships nearly impossible as tens or possibly hundreds of label functions are required per relationship type.
-Writing useful label functions requires significant error analysis, which can be a time-consuming process.

-In this paper, we aim to address the question: to what extent can label functions be re-used across different relationship types?
+In this paper, we seek to accelerate the label function creation process by measuring the extent to which label functions can be re-used across different relationship types.
-We hypothesized that sentences describing one relationship type may share information in the form of keywords or sentence structure with sentences that indicate other relationship types.
+We hypothesize that sentences describing one relationship type may share linguistic features such as keywords or sentence structure with sentences describing other relationship types.
-We designed a series of experiments to determine the extent to which label function re-use enhanced performance over distant supervision alone.
+We conduct a series of experiments to determine the degree to which label function re-use enhanced performance over distant supervision alone.
-We examined relationships that indicated similar types of physical interactions (i.e., gene-binds-gene and compound-binds-gene) as well as different types (i.e., disease-associates-gene and compound-treats-disease).
+We focus on relationships that indicate similar types of physical interactions (i.e., gene-binds-gene and compound-binds-gene) as well as different types (i.e., disease-associates-gene and compound-treats-disease).
-The re-use of label functions could dramatically reduce the number required to generate and update a heterogeneous knowledge graph.
+Re-using label functions could dramatically reduce time required to populate a knowledge base with a multitude of heterogeneous relationships.

 ### Related Work